Inside LA - The Los Angeles Lowdown

 3. LIGHTS, CAMERA, ACTION!

-Another option is the Hollywood Heritage Museum, one of L.A.’s best kept secrets, to get a glimpse of what the early, pioneering, movie-making years were like in the small farming town that was Hollywood in the early years of the twentieth century.
+Another option for understanding how and why the area did become the entertainment capital of the world, is the Hollywood Heritage Museum.
+It’s one of LA’s best kept secrets and will give you a glimpse of what those early, pioneering, movie-making days were like, in the small farming town that was Hollywood in the 1910’s.

 4. GO FULL-ON GLAMOR